Dementia Friendly Design For Lifts

 Dementia care home design for lifts

-The dementia design guide not only gives clear information on design within new care buildings, but it's also a useful reference tool for owners.
+The dementia design guide gives clear information on design within new care buildings and a useful reference tool for owners.
 The guidance is based on addressing the symptoms of the illness and understanding the changes associated with dementia.
 This can help to prevent falls and give residents greater freedom and independence for longer.

 You can find full guidance on specifying lifts for care homes and retirement homes in our blog Specifying lifts for care homes.